chrisi-masha/techfix-website/README.md

-techfix a responsive ict troubleshooting website
+techfix a responsive ict troubleshooting website.
+It helps alot.